 All home-time requests must be submitted to operations at least one week in advance for approval.
-The request may be approved, modified or denied based customer needs and or recent performance of the requesting driver.
-Maximum home time is seven days per occurrence, unless other arrangements have been made.
+Dispatchers will only see the request during business hours and will respond to verify that the request was received.
+If you do not receive verification, please alert your dispatcher.
+The request may be approved, modified, or denied based on customer needs and/or recent performance of the requesting driver.
+Maximum home time is seven days per occurrence unless other arrangements have been made.

-4.13 Availability for Work
+Availability for Work

 All home time and return-to-work dates are to be scheduled in advance.
-Twenty-four hours before the driver is scheduled to return to work, they should check in with dispatch for their next assignment.
+Twenty-four hours before the driver is scheduled to return to work, they should check in with dispatch for their next load.
 Drivers are expected to be available for dispatch by 8 am on the morning they are scheduled to return to duty.

-4.14 Holiday Time Off
+Holiday Time Off

 Chief Carriers does guarantee Christmas off for drivers who want it.
 All other holidays are treated on a first come first serve basis.
 Please understand that we still need to service customers twelve months out of the year and no driver should expect every major holiday off.
-Holidays are typically one to two days in length and it is reasonable to expect drivers to be ready for dispatch the day following the holiday.
-If you need more time off, then please work with dispatch on requesting additional days.
+Holidays are typically one to two days in length, and it is reasonable to expect drivers to be ready for dispatch the day following the holiday.
+If you need more time off, please work with dispatch on requesting additional days.
 In some cases, vacation may be used in conjunction with a holiday to extend the time off period.